lyonking1313/CoViT/methods.md

 Explained below are the methods for how we analyzed the data:

 The dataset includes information on the variant each patient had, when the information was collected, their location (as specific as the state), and more.
 We focused on these three details.
-We will use "V" to represent the variant of interest (i.e.: the Alpha variant)
+We will use "V" to represent the variant of interest (i.e.: the Delta variant)

 Our first function has an input of a specific variant or location and outputs a list of the number of cases for each epiweek.
-The code checks the variant or location column for a specific label (e.g. "B.1.1.7" or "USA") as well as the date collected, separating the number of patients by week.
+The code checks the variant or location column for a specific label (e.g. "B.1.617.2" or "USA") as well as the date collected, separating the number of patients by week.
 We implemented this function to calculate the total number of COVID-19 and V cases in the U.S.

 We plotted both the total number of COVID-19 and V cases.
-For analyses below, when considering variants other than B.1.1.7, instead of comparing it to the total COVID cases, we compared it to the total cases between variant V and B.1.1.7.
+For analyses below, when considering variants other than B.1.617.2, instead of comparing it to the total COVID cases, we compared it to the total cases between variant V and B.1.617.2.

 Figure 2 represents the percentage of V cases (*m<sub>i</sub>*) out of the the total number of cases (*n<sub>i</sub>*). *m<sub>i</sub>* and *n<sub>i</sub>* are the observed counts from the dataset.
 The subscript *i* represents that the number of cases are determined by each week. *p<sub>i</sub>*, the portion of COVID-19 cases that are V , is estimated below: